 Emmett: He nods, first at her obvious understatement, then at the recon she spells out.
 She probably doesn’t think of it that way.

 “We lie through our teeth,” he agrees happily.
 “And we do it so they don’t have to know the truth.
 Don’t let yourself feel guilty for protecting your family, Celia.
 As for what we tell them… we have time to practice.
 I’m Elliott.
 I’m studying film at Tulane.
 It’s a dream I had from high school, but not something I think I’m cut out for—I’m considering majoring in…” he snaps his fingers, “Drama instead.
 I took a dance class once, a few weeks back, and that’s how we met.
 I help you practice sometimes.
 Don’t make a big deal out of it, but don’t be afraid to let them know you’re pretty sure I’m gay when I’m not in the room.
 No weird questions about why you’re bringing me home then, right?”

 He spends the next few hours asking her about her siblings, what they’re like, and advises her on how to lie to them.

 It’s fun to teach people things you know, he reflects.
 Maybe that’s why his parents do it.

 Wednesday afternoon, 1 April 2009

 Celia: Hours later, Celia has gone to her dorm room and back to gather a few things.
-Em drives nice guy and waits while she goes up the stairs to pack a bag.
+Em drives like a nice guy and waits while she goes up the stairs to pack a bag.
 Emily is nowhere to be seen, but Celia leaves a note for her.

 Spending the night w/ Mom.
 Be safe.
 Love you.